LoRa Configuration

 - If your Region is set to AS923, you need to configure the Variation option, such as AS923-1/AS923-2/AS923-3/AS923-4.

-Click on View detailed regional parameters of the frequency plan to expand the options.
+Click View detailed regional parameters of the frequency plan in the Frequency Plan section to expand and access advanced configuration options.

-LoRaWAN network frequency settings vary by region due to different radio regulations and frequency allocations.
-This affects the available channel types:
+The frequency settings vary by region due to different radio regulations and frequency allocations.
+This affects the available channel types and the UI display.

 - Frequency Sub-Band: Select the specific frequency sub-band based on the region's frequency plan.